Roshan Sethi

-Roshan Sethi is a Canadian physician and film director, currently working in the United States.
+Roshan Sethi is a Canadian physician, writer and film director, currently working in the United States.
+In 2026, he published his debut novel, The Simp: A Novel Without a Hero.

 Background

-Originally from Calgary, Alberta, Sethi worked as a radiation oncologist at Brigham and Women's Hospital in Boston, Massachusetts, before taking some time off to write for the medical drama series Code Black.
+Originally from Calgary, Alberta, Sethi is of Indian origin.
+He worked as a radiation oncologist at Brigham and Women's Hospital in Boston, Massachusetts, before taking some time off to write for the medical drama series Code Black.

-He was a co-creator of the American medical drama series The Resident, which ran for six seasons, 2018-2023.
+He was a co-creator of the American medical drama series The Resident, which ran for six seasons, 2018–2023.

 He still practices medicine part-time.

 Film career

 He released his debut film 7 Days in 2021.
 The romantic comedy film was based in part on his experiences as a medical professional in the early days of the COVID-19 pandemic, in 2021.
 The film won the 2022 Independent Spirit Award for Best First Feature.

 In 2022, he was a co-writer of the screenplay for Call Jane.

 He directed the films World's Best in 2023, and A Nice Indian Boy in 2024.
 "World's Best" was nominated for a Children's and Family Emmy in 2025.

+In 2026, Sethi wrote and directed The Surgeon, starring Michelle Yeoh, set for its world premiere at the 2026 Toronto International Film Festival.